faamigo/spotify-api-plots/README.md

 # Using the Spotify API
 ## Plotting Audio Features

-This program plot audio features for all tracks of a specfic artists.
+This program plots audio features for all tracks of a specfic artist.

 For example:
 - Danceability